secretstartups/handbook/content/job-families/finance/program-management-bt.md

 - Management: Hire, build, coach and manage a highly productive team day to day.
 Has solid management skills and techniques especially around prioritization.
 - Autonomy: independently delivers and effectively prioritizes projects assigned as high-level goals

-### Senior Manager / Principal, IT Program Management Requirements
+### Senior Manager, IT Program Management Requirements

-- Extends requirements of a Manager / Staff IT Program Manager
+- Extends requirements of the Manager, IT Program Management
 - Experience delivering large IT programs
 - Experience managing a full portfolio of a business process area and driving measurable impact
 - High level of business acumen and ability to understand stakeholder needs across various functions